nathaneltitane/dextop/README.md

 **Be attentive!**

-Dextop now automatically detects and processes any external media mounts and adds them to your container.
+**User information and distribution preferences are captured throughout the setup process to set up the container's user profile, home directory and other parameters.**

-**User information and distribution preferences are captured throughout the setup process to set up the container's user profile, home directory and other preferences.**
+Dextop automatically detects and processes any external media mounts and adds them to your container.

 **User input is still required to give Termux storage access permissions and this can only be done through user interaction.
 There are no workarounds!**